ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2018-01-09-00_Setting_up_the_environment.md

 #### Common problems

-* On Mac OS X, if you get the error *OSError: [Errno 49] Can't assign requested address* you might need to use `jupyter notebook --ip=127.0.0.1`
+* On macOS, if you get the error *OSError: [Errno 49] Can't assign requested address* you might need to use `jupyter notebook --ip=127.0.0.1`
 * Wrong `conda` is used.
 Check `which conda` in the terminal: it should show a path in your home directory (e.g., for user "physics":
-  Windows: `/c/Users/Physics/Anaconda3/conda`, Mac OS X:
+  Windows: `/c/Users/Physics/Anaconda3/conda`, macOS:
   `/Users/physics/Anaconda3/conda`, Linux:
   `/home/physics/Anaconda3/conda`).
 Try exiting the terminal and open a new terminal (or git bash) and try again.
 Changes to PATH only